The anatomy of a good brochure design

 - The back cover of the brochure should conclude the information with a clear, yet powerful call to action.

-- Contact information should be made clear and prominent.
+- Make the contact information clear and prominent.

 - If your brochure is digital, add interactive elements to it.